 E-mail; 650 968-1213 ext.
-641
+287

-Dona Feizzadeh: Guidance Counselor
+Dona Feizzadeh: College Counselor

 E-mail; 650 968-1213 ext.
 223

-Ms. Feizzadeh is in her second year as a guidance counselor at Saint Francis High School.
+Ms. Feizzadeh is in her fifth year as a guidance counselor at Saint Francis High School.
 She received her undergraduate degree from the University of California, Davis.
 Her strong interest in counseling led Ms. Feizzadeh to obtain her Masters in Counseling from Harvard University.
 She also holds a California State Pupil Personnel Services Credential.
 Ms. Feizzadeh clearly adheres to the Holy Cross mission of service to others in that she has worked at charter schools in urban areas during her career.
 She was a guidance counselor at Saratoga High School before her career at Saint Francis.
 In addition to her counseling duties, Ms. Feizzadeh is the moderator of Mock Trial.

 E-mail; 650 968-1213 ext.
-268
+226

-Sally Leitch Holden: Guidance Counselor
+Sally Leitch Holden: Sophomore Class Counselor

-E-mail; 650 968-1213 ext.
+E-mail; 650-968-1213 ext.
 251

-Mrs. Leitch Holden has served as a guidance counselor at Saint Francis High School for 14 years.
+Mrs. Leitch Holden has served as a guidance counselor at Saint Francis High School for 16 years.
+Sje joined Saint Francis in January 1995, first as a Social Studies and English teacher and then as part of the Counseling Department.
 She graduated from Cedar Crest College with a B. A. in English and holds a M.A. in Counseling from Seton Hall University.
 Mrs. Leitch is a member of the Western Association for College Admission Counseling.
-In addition to her counseling duties, she also serves as moderator of the Teen Awareness Program and Daybreak, the grief support group at Saint Francis High School.
+In addition to her counseling duties, she also serves as moderator of the Teen Awareness Program (TAP).

-Annette Nassir: Guidance Counselor
+Annette Nassir: College Counselor

 E-mail; 650-968-1213 ext.
 222

-Ms. Nassir is in her fifth year as a guidance counselor.
+Ms. Nassir is in her eighth year as a guidance counselor.
 She has extensive experience in college admissions, most recently at the University of California at Berkeley and previously at Drexel University and Wesleyan College.
 She also served as a college advisor at Palo Alto High School.
 She graduated from Wesleyan College with a B.A. in History and Sociology and has completed course work at the University of Chicago in Social Sciences.
 Mrs. Nassir is a member of the Western Association for College Admission Counseling.
 She also serves as moderator of the National Honor Society.

-Dan Quinn: Guidance Counselor
+Dan Quinn: College Counselor

 E-mail; 650-968-1213 ext.
 679

-Sherrie Tasnady: Guidance Counselor
+Sherrie Tasnady: College Counselor